MaazMS/Kubernetes/components_doc/Volume.md

 Ephemeral volume create when pod is created, when pod die Ephemeral volume is destroy.
 **Durable**
 1. Durable volume create when pod is created, but data persist inside the volume even after pod die.
-2.We can refer this volume another new pod with to make use of data exit already and create new data on top of that volume.
+2. We can refer this volume another new pod with to make use of data exit already and create new data on top of that volume.